Climate and Average Weather Year Round in Kaohsiung Taiwan

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 4.2 months, from May 30 to October 3, with an average temperature above 82°F. The day of the year with the warmest water is July 14, with an average temperature of 84°F.
+The time of year with warmer water lasts for 4.2 months, from May 31 to October 4, with an average temperature above 82°F. The month of the year in Kaohsiung with the warmest water is July, with an average temperature of 84°F.

-The time of year with cooler water lasts for 3.2 months, from December 14 to March 21, with an average temperature below 76°F. The day of the year with the coolest water is January 26, with an average temperature of 74°F.
+The time of year with cooler water lasts for 3.2 months, from December 15 to March 22, with an average temperature below 76°F. The month of the year in Kaohsiung with the coolest water is February, with an average temperature of 75°F.

 Best Time of Year to Visit